sinesy/GitBookLegacy/platform-for-gae.md

 Starting from this brief introduction, Platform can be deployed in a GAE standard environment, in order to scale in seconds, when needed.

-Platform suite is composed of different software layers:
+The Platform suite is composed of different software layers:

 * **App Designer** - a web application running on ComputeEngine and using a CloudSQL relational database to manage application configuration
 * **Web Interpreter** - a web application running on ComputeEngine and using a CloudSQL relational database or other data sources, representing the configured application running and accessible by the end users; there is one web interpreter instance for each configured application